 Since 2017 Clementine has been editing for Casco Art Institute as a freelancer.
 In 2019 she participated in Casco’s second annual Assembly ‘Our House is on Fire’.
 The event’s intention was to initiate the collective drafting of a climate justice code for arts institutions and arts practitioners in the Netherlands and beyond.
 Out of the Assembly a volunteer working group formed, of which she is a part.
 Across distance and difference, the group has since been developing what is known today as the Climate Justice Code. clementineedwards.com

 Learn more about Clementine's 20 minute presentation Take a pug apart and put it back together a pomeranian for CONSTANT CRAVING ~ PERFORMING UNDER CONDITIONS - DAI's 3 day grad acts marathon at State of Concept in Athens, June 2018.

-Learn more about Clementine Edwards’ written MA thesis: Proposition: To Complicate the Position of Having Been Raped
+Learn more about Clementine Edwards’ written MA thesis: Proposition: To Complicate the Experience of Sexual Trauma

 Learn more about Clementine Edwards' "life after DAI" by means of their website